ponyo19/ForecastNet/README.md

 # ML-enhanced weather station network

-This project is a IoT weather station network that displays past data and forecasts using Linear Regression on a website.
+This project is a IoT weather station network that displays past data and forecasts.

 ## Overview
 - A station in the network consists of an ESP32 and a BMP280 sensor.